$PAIN: Building a Windows 3.0 World for Hide the Pain Harold

 Pain Pack: Messenger stickers

-• Business outcome: Established Stakeland’s credibility.
-That led to implementation, marketing, GTM and consulting opportunities.
+• Business: This established Stakeland’s credibility in web3 and led to implementation, marketing and consulting opportunities.

 PepeCoin website